LESSON PLAN

 Duration

-The timeline can range from two weeks to a month, to allow ample time for research into the issue associated with the film’s topic, production and presentation.
+The timeline can range from two weeks to three months to allow ample time for research into the issue associated with the film’s topic, production and presentation.

 Preparation